-The Amarok is only available as a double cab model, meaning four doors and five seats, but it has one of the largest load areas in the double cab class and a very high payload of up to 1.1 tonnes.
+The Amarok is only available as a double cab model, meaning four doors and five seats, but it has one of the largest load areas in the double cab class and a very high payload up to over 1.1 tonnes.

 Emphasising its premium positioning, when VW refreshed the Amarok in 2016 it 'upsized' from the original 2.0-litre TDI four-cylinder turbodiesel engines to a new range of 3.0-litre V6 TDI engines.

-This move was in complete contrast to the rest of a pickup truck sector that was busy 'downsizing' - fitting smaller engines in an effort to achieve better on-paper fuel economy, despite sales evidence that suggest UK owners prefer bigger engines and real-world fuel economy data that increasingly suggests that larger, less-stressed engines provide better mpg.
+This move was in complete contrast to the rest of a pickup truck sector that is busy 'downsizing' - fitting smaller engines in an effort to achieve better on-paper fuel economy, despite sales evidence that suggest UK owners prefer bigger engines and real-world fuel economy data that increasingly suggests that larger, less-stressed engines provide better mpg.